WokLibCodeClub/Hello-Python/step2/step2.md

 #!/bin/python3
 ```

 If we want to calculate someone's age, we first need to know what year they were born.
-Write code, using the ```input()``` function and a variable to ask the user to type in their age.
+Write code, using the ```input()``` function and a variable to ask the user to type in the year they were born.

 <details><summary>Hint</summary>